SDN Logo

 What was the most interesting question?

-Students said the most interesting questions asked at University of Kentucky College of Pharmacy discussed a wide range of topics including leadership comparisons, social diversity experiences, concerns about the pharmacy profession's direction, and personal qualities.
-Additionally, there were mentions of non-science classes, future aspirations, and opinions on controversial issues.
-It appears that the interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions asked, and respondents might have been subject to a nondisclosure agreement due to the nature of the questions.
+Students said most interesting questions asked at University of Kentucky College of Pharmacy discussed a wide range of topics, including perceptions of the pharmacy profession, leadership qualities, personal experiences with diversity, hobbies, concerns about the direction of pharmacy, and personal qualities.
+While some responses indicated a variety of thought-provoking questions, it's worth noting that the interview format may have been an MMI (Multiple Mini Interview) based on the mention of nondisclosure agreements and the nature of the questions asked.

 What was the most difficult question?

-Students said most difficult question asked at University of Kentucky College of Pharmacy discussed various scenarios like deciding between developing a life-saving drug or a profitable one, explaining uniqueness compared to outstanding applicants, and justifying their choice of pharmacy over other health professions.
-The interview format may have been an MMI, with some respondents mentioning nondisclosure agreements, while other common questions included handling conflicts, addressing concerns in healthcare, and showcasing unique qualities for the program.
+Students said most difficult question asked at University of Kentucky College of Pharmacy discussed various scenarios such as ethical dilemmas, uniqueness, conflicts, and reasons for choosing pharmacy over other healthcare professions.
+The interviews may have been in an MMI format with some respondents mentioning nondisclosure agreements, while common questions included dealing with conflicts, personal traits for pharmacy, and concerns about entering the profession amidst healthcare advances.

 How long was the interview?